Loquat: Description

 E. japonica is a large, evergreen shrub or small tree, with a rounded crown, short trunk, and woolly new twigs.
 The tree can grow to 5–10 m tall but is often smaller, about 3–4 m.
 The fruit begins to ripen during spring to summer, depending on the temperature in the area.
-The leaves are alternate, simple, 10–25 cm long, dark green, tough and leathery in texture, with a serrated margin, and densely velvety-hairy below with thick yellow-brown pubescence; the young leaves are also densely pubescent above, but this soon rubs off.
+The leaves are alternate, simple, 10–25 cm long, dark green, and tough and leathery in texture, with a serrated margin, and densely velvety-hairy below with thick yellow-brown pubescence; the young leaves are also densely pubescent above, but this soon rubs off.

 Fruit

 Loquats are unusual among fruit trees in that the flowers appear in the autumn or early winter, and the fruits are ripe at any time from early spring to early summer.
-The flowers are 2 cm in diameter, white, with five petals, and produced in stiff panicles of three to ten flowers.
-The flowers have a sweet, heady aroma that can be smelled from a distance.
+The flowers are 2 cm in diameter, white, with five petals, and produced in stiff panicles of three to 10 flowers, which have a sweet, heady aroma that can be smelled from a distance.

-Loquat fruits, growing in clusters, are oval, rounded or pear-shaped, 3–5 cm long, with a smooth or downy, yellow or orange, sometimes red-blushed skin.
+Loquat fruits, growing in clusters, are oval, rounded, or pear-shaped, 3–5 cm long, with a smooth or downy, yellow or orange, sometimes red-blushed skin.
 The succulent, tangy flesh is white, yellow, or orange and sweet to subacid or acid, depending on the cultivar.

-Each fruit contains from one to ten ovules, with three to five being the most common.
+Each fruit contains up to ten ovules, with three to five being the most common.
 Several ovules mature into large, brown seeds (with different numbers of seeds appearing in each fruit on the same tree, usually between one and four).